-How To Train Your Dog To Use A Treadmill
+How To Train Your Dog To Use Our Treadmills

-Your dog will be happier and healthier when using a dog treadmill.
+Your dog will be happier and healthier when using our dog treadmills.

-- If the treadmill is being used for weight loss or physiotherapy purposes, contact Chase Pro as we are trained professionals in these fields.
+- If the Slatmill is being used for weight loss or physiotherapy purposes, contact Chase Pro as we are trained professionals in these fields.

 - If your dog is not comfortable, stop the session and have a short break.
 Slowly start again in 10 to 15 mins, rewarding the dogs progress every step of the way.

-- All Chase pro dog treadmills, have installed a “quick release” lead to keep your dog safely fixed on the treadmill at all times.
+- All Chase Pro dog treadmills, have a “quick release” lead installed to keep your dog safely fixed on the doggie treadmill at all times.

-- Use a Collar or harness, its personal choice both are equally as effective on the slat mill.
+- Use a collar or harness, which one you choose is a personal choice both are equally as effective on the slatmill.

 - Standing alongside your dog, encouraging them, builds the dogs confidence.